 Depending on the cause, a person who feels hot may sweat excessively or not sweat at all.
-They may look hot, with flushed or irritated skin, or their skin may look unchanged.
+They may have flushed or irritated skin, or their skin may remain unchanged.

-In this article, we look at 13 possible causes for feeling hot without a fever, treatment options, and when to see a doctor.
+In this article, we look at some possible causes of feeling hot without a fever.
+We also explain the treatment options and when to contact a doctor.

-The Centers for Disease Control and Prevention (CDC) recommend that people measure their temperature when they are not taking fever-reducing medications, such as ibuprofen or acetaminophen (Tylenol).
+The Centers for Disease Control and Prevention (CDC) recommends that people measure their temperature when they are not taking fever-reducing medications, such as ibuprofen (Advil) or acetaminophen (Tylenol).

 A child will have a fever if their temperature is 99.5°F (37.5°C).